yuku/textcomplete/doc/how_to_use.md

   placement:         placementStr,              // ''
   rightEdgeOffset:   rightEdgeOffsetInteger,    // 30
   zIndex:            zIndexStr,                 // '100'
-};
+  selectFirst:       selectFirstBoolean         // 'true' };
 ```
+The `selectFirst` MUST be a Boolean:
+* If `true`, the first element is automatically selected on render.
+* If `false`, no element is selected on render.
+* If `not specified/undefined`, the default is `true`.

 The `maxCountNumber` MUST be a Number and default to 10.
 Even if `searchFunc` callbacks with large array, the array will be truncated into `maxCountNumber` elements.